danweitzel/webpage/content/post/linuxsocialscience/index.md

 When I was a graduate student I immensely benefitted from a friend's guide to Linux for social scientists.
 Unfortunately, that post is not available anymore.
 This is an attempt at recreating the guide in the hope that it helps other social scientists who want to try out Linux-based operating systems.

+In this guide I'll first talk a bit about early configurations of your Pop!_OS system and then dive into the social science config.
+We will install R, R Studio, Python, LaTeX, Pandoc, Git, and Zotero.

+I also added a section at the end in which I explain how to install frequently used software for collaborations (Dropbox, Skype, Zoom, and Slack).

 # The operating system